 Research skills will also be an advantage when you are carrying out market research for potential publications for your work.
 They’ll also come in handy if you want to check fact and figures for your writing.
 Again, this is something that can be easily learnt.

 It would also be useful to know how to use the internet.
 It allows you to:

 All of these skills can be easily learnt so if you are missing any of them it’s not the end of the world.
 And, the beauty of writing is that you can earn while you learn.
 In fact, for most, writing is an ongoing learning process as new techniques, trends and topics come to into play.

-For the qualifications you’ll need to become a published writer click here and for the qualities you need click here.
 If you want to be a published writer request a free Creative Writing course prospectus with no obligation to enrol.

 Found these tips useful?
 Then sign up to receive more writing tips and course offers.

 “I’m currently working on my fourth book, have been paid for my writing by at least 15 different magazines, and now earn half my income from writing – all thanks to The Writers Bureau’s course."

 Sarah Plater - Writers Bureau Writer of the Year 2017